10 Parenting Tips for New Moms

 Trust your instincts, have faith in your doctors and do what is right for both of you.
 Your baby will be happy only if you are.

-Komal Porecha has been part of the Interior Design industry since 1996.
-She is the proprietor for Komal Porecha Associates which designs and executes residential and commercial interior projects.
-She is also a freelance writer.
+Komal Porecha is an interior designer and a freelance writer.
 Mother to twins, her book, "Bringing Up Your Baby," is a humour-infused comprehensive guide to the first year of your baby.

 6 Homemade Protein Shakes That Your Teen W...

 Are the youngsters in your family hooked to artificial protein shakes after a workout?
 Now, surpr...